mariomeissner/obsidian-vault/Blog/Web Development in 2023.md

 ## The edge

 The edge is a shiny new term to denote servers that are very close to your client, oftentimes also called content delivery networks (CDNs), popularized by providers such as CloudFlare.
+They're usually only able to serve static content, so they are often used to serve library bundles.
+However, they can also be used to serve HTML, assuming it's static (doesn't have data requirements).

+This brings us back to the staticness ladder.
+The higher you climb, the more you can make use of CDNs to serve your website.
+Using this system makes your website blazingly fast.

 ## The serverlessification